 Pediatric assistants work under the supervision of a physician, providing healthcare to infants, children, adolescents, and young adults.
 Physician assistants (PAs) in pediatrics may work in a clinic, community health center, or hospital.
 They provide care such as routine check-ups and vaccinations for children.

 While more than half of all physician assistants work in medical doctor's offices, nearly a quarter work in high-stress, fast-moving hospitals.
-The work done by physician assistants often carries an emotional toll and can be physically demanding; however, many find the prospect of helping other rewarding.
-Assistants may be required to stand for hours at a time.
-Physician assistants work on a full-time basis, although long and irregular hours may be part of the job.
+The work done by physician assistants often carries an emotional toll and can be physically demanding; however, many find the prospect of helping others rewarding.
+Physician assistants work on a full-time basis, may work long and irregular hours, and may be required to stand for hours at a time.

 |Degree Level||Master's degree or equivalent accredited PA program|